How Much Should I Save For Taxes As A Coach? (Free Calculator)

 You’ll be considered self-employed by the IRS if you’re a coach (unless you offer coaching services on behalf of your employer), but also if you’re:

 Self-employed individuals only pay Social Security taxes on their ‘wage base.’
-Any income you generate over that amount is not taxable income.
+Any income you generate over that amount is not taxable.

 On the other hand, the remaining Medicare tax (2.9%) applies to your entire self-employment income.
 You’ll also have an additional Medicare tax of 0.9% if you have income above certain thresholds (depending on your filing status).

-Unlike people with regular jobs, self-employed coaches must pay taxes using quarterly tax payments.
+Unlike people with regular jobs, self-employed coaches must pay their tax bill using quarterly tax payments.

-How Much Should You Set Aside for Your Coaching Business Taxes: The Calculation
+How Much Should You Save for Taxes As a Coach: The Calculation

 Okay, so now you have all the information about your tax obligations.
-So how much should you set aside for when it’s time to pay taxes for your coaching business?
+So how much money should you set aside for taxes on your coaching business?

-You’ll find the complete list of tax brackets for 2022 and 2023 on the AARP website.
+You’ll find the complete list of tax brackets for 2023 on the AARP website.

 Start by finding your total business income and subtracting all your business expenses.
-For example, if you made $100,000 from your coaching packages but also spent $15,000, your net earnings would be $85,000.
+For example, if your gross income from your coaching packages was $100,000, but you also spent $15,000, your net earnings would be $85,000.

-Talk to your bookkeeper if you’re unsure what your business expenses were for the year.
+Talk to your bookkeeper if you’re unsure what your expenses were for the year.

 Next, calculate the amount of taxes based on your filing status and your tax bracket.
 With a net income of $85,000, you’d fall in the “Between $41,776 and $89,075” bracket as a single person.